othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 - MCP23017 SCL to Raspberry Pi SCL
 - MCP23017 SDA to Raspberry Pi SDA​
 - You can change the address of the chip by hooking each of the 3 address pins to either ground or 3.3v.
 The driver expects all of these pins to be connected to GND, which the module should have done already, meaning that you can leave the pins alone.
-- GPB0 – GPB7 and GPA0 – GPA7 are GPIO pins.
-They will be pulled up to 3.3v by the module, so you should connect each pushbutton to ground.
+- GPB0 – GPB7 and GPA0 – GPA7 to your pushbuttons.
+The GPIOs are pulled up to 3.3v by the module, so you should connect each pushbutton to ground.

 ## Software Setup
 After the hardware setup, you can proceed with the software installation.